pranftw/aiter-app/README.md

 #### Drawbacks

 While the dynamic approach offers significant advantages, the MCP protocol itself has a limitation: **it doesn't enforce output schemas**.
-This creates challenges when chaining tool calls together, as the model doesn't know what structure to expect from a tool's output.
+However, some MCP tools do provide optional output schemas, which agents can access via `get_mcp_tool_details`.
+When available, these schemas enable proper tool chaining by informing the agent about the expected output structure.

-Without guaranteed output schemas, the agent must:
+For tools without output schemas, the agent must:
 - Make assumptions about the response structure
 - Handle variable or unpredictable return formats
 - Add defensive code for parsing and validation
 - Potentially make additional tool calls to verify output structure

 This is a protocol-level limitation affecting all MCP implementations, not specific to the dynamic approach.
+Leveraging available output schemas when present helps mitigate this challenge.

 ## Example Usage